-12.3 Market Risk
+Market Risk

-Market risk embodies the potential for both loss and gains and includes currency risk, interest rate risk and price risk.
+Market risk embodies the potential for both losses and gains and includes currency risk, interest rate risk and other price risk.

 The Fund's strategy on the management of investment risk is driven by the Fund's investment objective.
-The investment objective of the Fund is to achieve medium term capital growth through investments in listed and unlisted equity and equity-related securities and other instruments of, primarily, banks but also insurance companies and other companies providing financial services that are located in Russia or other states of the CIS and which are planning to undertake an initial public offering or a private placement of their shares in the next two to three years.
+The investment objective of the Fund is to achieve medium term capital growth through investments in listed and unlisted equity and equity-related securities and other instruments of, primarily, banks and other companies providing financial services that are located in Russia or other states of the CIS and which are planning to undertake an initial public offering or a private placement of their shares in the next two to three years.
 Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in Russia or other states of the CIS.

-12.4 Other Price Risk
+Other Price Risk